krzysztofj1234567890/computer-science-basics-tutorials/Spark-and-Databricks/spark-and-databrics.md

 ### Tune Shuffle File Buffer

-Disk access is slower when compared to in-memory data access as it involves a serialization process that takes up time and resources.
+Disk access is slower when compared to __in-memory data access__ as it involves a serialization process that takes up time and resources.
-We can reduce disk I/O costs by introducing a shuffle read/write file buffer in the memory.
+We can reduce disk I/O costs by introducing a __shuffle read/write file buffer in the memory__.

 Set the:
 * spark.shuffle.file.buffer